dotnet/csharplang/proposals/extensions.md

 - Where should attributes on the receiver parameter go?
 - Should we emit implementation methods with speakable names instead, as a disambiguation strategy and also to allow usage from other languages?
+- Do we care about the accessibility of skeleton members?
+Likely not

 ### Add support for more member kinds